maquinolopez/Useful_scripts/README.md

 - Calculates calendar age ranges containing specified probability
 - Plots probability density and highlighted ranges
 - Handles IntCal20, SHCal20, Marine20 calibration curves

+---

+### Cpp distros

+The folder "Cpp_Distributions" contains the `Distributions.cpp` file, which integrates with Rcpp to provide functions for calculating log likelihoods of statistical distributions in R. The file includes functions for the Normal, T (currently a placeholder), and Gamma distributions.

 ## Usage